-The Indian Government introduced (GST) on July 1, 2017 to unify indirect taxes such as countervailing duties, the additional customs duties, value added tax and the central sales tax.
-As a result, the basic custom duty, educational tax, GST, and GST additional tax (additional tax on high-quality goods and services) are imposed on imported goods and services.
+The Indian government introduced the Goods and Services Tax (GST) in July 2017 to unify indirect taxes such as countervailing duties, the additional customs duties, value added tax, and the central sales tax that had been collected at the time of import at customs clearance, except for certain items.
+As a result, the basic customs duty, education tax, GST, and GST compensation cess (additional tax on high-quality goods and services) would be imposed on imported goods and services.

-In addition, on February 2, 2018, the education tax (3%) imposed on the basic customs duties were abolished, and instead, the social welfare surcharge has been introduced.
+In addition, in February 2018, the education tax (3%) imposed on the basic customs duty was abolished, and instead, the social welfare surcharge was introduced.